 This page explains how to get the physical path to various subsystem directories.
 This is useful for components such as ASPupload that need the full directory path.

 Your ASP files are located in the "www" subsystem - The vbscript examples on this page show how to access files that are located in another subsystem.
-It is important not to hardcode physical directory paths in your code, because they may change over time, and may be different on different servers.

 The first step is to retrieve the base directory under which all your subsystems are located.